 \subsection{n=0.875}

 The filling of $n$=0.875 is important for understanding the mechanisms of superconductivity, particularly when the NNN hopping term $t'$ is non-zero~\cite{Hubbard_SC1}.
 The ground-state energies at this filling exhibit strong competition among various methods~\cite{Hubbard_stripe}.
 In this subsection, we provide a detailed analysis of the ground-state properties and structure factors for $n$=0.875, considering both $t'$=0 and $t'$=-0.2.
 We begin by presenting the results obtained from the Tensor-Backflow method for the case of $t'$=0.

 In this work, most of the results obtained from Tensor-Backflow are achieved through direct optimization.
 For a direct optimization, a UHF state is initially optimized, followed by the construction of the Tensor-Backflow by expanding the tensor's dimensions to include backflow terms.
 The Tensor-Backflow wave-function is then optimized using one of the strategies outlined in Sec.~(\ref{subsec:optimization details}), with no pinning fields applied during the optimization process.
 When optimizing the UHF state, the interaction strength is denoted as $U_\mathrm{UHF}$.
 Unless otherwise specified, we set $U_\mathrm{UHF} = U$.
 It is important to note that the UHF is not fully optimized when $U_\mathrm{UHF} = U$, in order to avoid introducing prior bias~\cite{UHF}.
 Furthermore, Tensor-Backflow can override the properties of the initial UHF state, meaning that the converged wave-function is, in essence, a different state from the original UHF.
 A detailed comparison of the UHF and Tensor-Backflow states is provided in App.(~\ref{app:compare_UHF_backflow}).

 Fig.(\ref{fig:Sz_ni})(a) and (b) show the linear stripe order of the ground state for $U$=8 on a $16 \times 16$ lattice under PBC, obtained through direct optimization.
-In Fig.(\ref{fig:Sz_ni})(a) depicts the average spin per site: $s_i^z=(n_i^\uparrow-n_i^\downarrow)/2$ and Fig.(\ref{fig:Sz_ni})(b) depicts the average density per site: $n_i=n_i^\uparrow+n_i^\downarrow$.
-As depicted by the ground state's pattern, periods for the spin-density wave (SDW) and charge-density wave (CDW) are 16 and 8, respectively.
+In Fig.(\ref{fig:Sz_ni})(a), we present the average spin per site, defined as $s_i^z = (n_i^\uparrow - n_i^\downarrow) / 2$, while Fig.(\ref{fig:Sz_ni})(b) shows the average density per site, $n_i = n_i^\uparrow + n_i^\downarrow$.
+From the ground-state patterns, we observe that the periods for the spin-density wave (SDW) and charge-density wave (CDW) are 16 and 8, respectively.
 For PBC, the ground state should be translational invariant thus an obvious pattern is not consistent with the true ground state.
-Since translational invariance is not enforced in the variational wave-function, the optimization may converge to a subspace of the true ground state, even though the obtained energy is competitive.
+Since translational symmetry is not enforced in the variational wave-function, the optimization may converge to a subspace of the true ground state, even though the obtained energy is competitive.